mist64/cbmbus_doc/4 Standard Serial.md

 [^2]: The implementation file in the Commodore 64 KERNAL source is "`serial4.0`".
 The context of the version number is unknown, since no other versions have appeared.
 On the TED and the C128, the file is just called "`serial.src`".

 [^3]: IEEE-488 also signals this during the last byte, by pulling the dedicated EOI line to 1 while the data is valid.

+[^4]: It is nowhere documented what the planned hold times were.
+The software implementation of the VIC-20 uses 20 µs, and Jim Butterfield's "A brief history of the IEC-bus" states that this was "5 to 6" times slower than planned.
+5 times slower would point to a planned hold time of 4 µs, and 6 times slower might account for the software implementation will take an extra cycle here and there.
+The 6522 documentation doesn't seem to say anything about the minimum cycle time for the shift register, but the docs of the successor, the 6526 CIA, state a minimum clock of Phi0/4, i.e. a hold time of 4 µs.

+[^5]: [Garth Wilson](http://forum.6502.org/viewtopic.php?t=342#p2310) posted a workaround in December 2000.

+[^6]: In practice, the C64 CLK it for 42 ticks and the 1541 for 74 ticks, for example.